DataDog/documentation/content/en/security/threats/workload_security_rules/_index.md

 ### Agent expressions

-Agent expressions use [Datadog's Security Language (SECL)][2] to define behavior based on activity in your hosts and containers as shown in the following examples:
+Agent expressions use [Datadog's Security Language (SECL)][2] to define behavior based on activity in your hosts and containers, as shown in the following examples:

 #### Detect when the `passwd` command is executed